windicss/docs/integrations/webpack.md

 }
 ```

+Note: See [examples](#code-examples) if your webpack configuration doesn't look like this.

 Within an entry point file or something only loaded once, add the import of `windi.css`.

-:warn: For this, to work you need to be using a [style-loader](https://webpack.js.org/loaders/style-loader/#modules) with
-modules off.

 ```ts
 // main.js